krzysztofzuraw/blog/blog/2019-10-15-xstate-input/index.md

 }
 ```

-To get access to state of machine and transition it to different states you need `useMachine` hook.
+To get access to the state of machine and transition it to different states you need `useMachine` hook.
 It takes machine itself as an argument.

 Transitioning are done via `transitionInputState` & `transitionLabelState` which take events name (it this case `ENTER` & `EXIT`).